ValPaliy/valticus/content/en/posts/Mechanical vs Membrane Keyboards.md

 I own a mechanical keyboard for some time now, and I must say - in my opinion it is way better compared to my old membrane keyboard.

 Mechanical keyboards are gaining popularity as of late.
-While they were on the expensive side at first, you can but (and assemble) one for under $100 today.
+While they were on the expensive side at first, you can buy (and assemble) one for under $100 today.
 Granted, you might need to get the keys and key caps to suit your needs in addition.

 While gathering material for this article, I was surprised to find out how many mechanical keyboard enthusiasts are out there in the World.
 People even have competitions over whose custom-built mechanical keyboard is better.